Offensive-Penetration-Security/dns-check-nameservers/README.md

 Simple bash script to get nameservers of a list of domains

-I wrote this script to check if customer domains on our nameservers still exists and have our nameservers assigned to keep our nameservers clean.
+This script is for checking if customer domains on our nameservers still exist and have our nameservers assigned to keep our nameservers clean.

 ## Usage: ##